TheNoyesLab/WGS_SNP_pipelines/README.md

-# Collection of WGS SNP pipelines to analyze assembled genomes
+# Title of Proposal:
+## How does analytic approach impact pathogen population structure when analyzing whole genome sequence data?
 ------------

-Title of Proposal: How does analytic approach impact pathogen population structure when analyzing whole genome sequence data?

 "The overall goal of this project is to support an accurate, reproducible, transparent and uniform approach to whole-genome sequence (WGS) analysis for purposes of outbreak detection and pathogen surveillance.
 * The overarching objective is to demonstrate how different analytic approaches to whole-genome sequence analysis can impact analysis results.